These resources should form part of a broader approach to meet the needs of children and young people with learning difficulties.

 AllPlay Learn - practical online evidence-based resources for teachers.

-AUSPELD Understanding Learning Difficulties: A Practical Guide (Revised Edition) and accompanying information sheets – advice on a wide range of strategies for use in the classroom to more effectively support and meet the needs of students with learning difficulties.
-Victorian government teachers and school staff can access the Guide and accompanying information sheets by logging in to FUSE.
+AUSPELD Understanding Learning Difficulties: a practical guide for teachers (revised edition) and accompanying information sheets – advice on a wide range of strategies for use in the classroom to more effectively support and meet the needs of students with learning difficulties.
+Victorian government teachers and school staff can access the guide and accompanying information sheets by logging in to FUSE.

 Reasonable adjustments - examples of reasonable adjustments for students with difficulties in reading, writing, mathematics, attention and concentration.

-You will need to log in with your eduMail login details before accessing these resources.
+You will need to log in with your @education login details before accessing these resources.
 Once you have logged in, return to this page and access the resources.